Very Short Question Answer

 Describe the role of political parties in a democratic state.
 [CBSE 2017-18]

-Ans. (i) In democracies elections are contested by the political parties by putting up their candidates.
+- In democracies, elections are contested by the political parties by putting up their candidates.

-(ii) Political parties put forward their programmes before the voters at the time of elections in the form of manifesto.
+- Political parties put forward their programmes before the voters at the time of elections in the form of a manifesto.

-(iv) Political party or a group o f parties th a t gets m ajority in the legislature, form the government.
-Iol Parliamentary democracy that government is known by the name of the party i.e., BJP govercciment.
+- The political party or a group of parties that gets the majority in the legislature form the government.
+Iol Parliamentary democracy that government is known by the name of the party i.e., BJP government.

-(a) The parties that lose elections, play the role of opposition to the government.
-They criticise the government for its failure and w rong policies.
+- The parties that lose elections, play the role of opposition to the government.
+They criticise the government for its failure and wrong policies.

-(vi) Political parties raise and h igh ligh t different issues o f public importance.
+- Political parties raise and highlight different issues of public importance.
 Thus, they help in shaping- public opinion.

-(vii) Ordinary citizens approach party leaders to get their grievances redressed.
-For them it is easy to approach a party leader than a government officer.
+- Ordinary citizens approach party leaders to get their grievances redressed.
+For them, it is easy to approach a party leader than a government officer.

-Q. 4.
-Elucidate some of the recent efforts taken in our country to reform political parties and its leaders.
+Q8: Elucidate some of the recent efforts taken in our country to reform political parties and their leaders.
 [CBSE Delhi 2017]

 Examine any two institutional amendments made by different institutions to reform political parties and their leaders.
 [CBSE (F) 2016]

-Q.5.
-Describe in brief the recent efforts that have been made in India to reform political parties and its leaders.
+Q9: Describe in brief the recent efforts that have been made in India to reform political parties and their leaders.
 [CBSE 2016-17C]

-Ans.
-Recent efforts to reform political parties and its leaders are as given below:
+Ans: Recent efforts to reform political parties and their leaders are as given below:

-(i) Anti-defection law: In India, many elected representatives started indulging in changing party allegiance from the party to which a person had got elected to a different party in order to become ministers or for cash rewards.
-So in order to curb this tendency antidefection la w was passed.
-According to it, if any MLA or MP changes parties, he or she w ill lo se the seat in the legislature.
+- Anti-defection law: In India, many elected representatives started indulging in changing party allegiance from the party to which a person had got elected to a different party in order to become ministers or for cash rewards.
+So in order to curb this tendency, anti-defection law was passed.
+According to it, if any MLA or MP changes parties, he or she will lose the seat in the legislature.
 Now MPs and MLAs have to obey the decisions of the party.

-(iii) Hold organisational elections: The Election Commission has made it necessary for political parties to hold their organisational elections and file their income tax returns.
+- Hold organisational elections: The Election Commission has made it necessary for political parties to hold their organisational elections and file their income tax returns.

-(ii) Growing role of money and muscle power in parties: Since parties are focused only on mining elections, they land to use short cuts to win elections.
-They feed to nominate those considers who have or can raise lot of mercy.
-Rich people and companies who give funds to the parties tend to have influence on the policies and decisions of the party.
-In some cases parties support climates who can win election.
+- The growing role of money and muscle power in parties: Since parties are focused only on mining elections, they land to use shortcuts to win elections.
+They feed to nominate those considers who have or can raise a lot of mercy.
+Rich people and companies who give funds to the parties tend to have an influence on the policies and decisions of the party.
+In some cases, parties support climates that can win an election.